soarcn/UndoBar/README.md

 This is a implementation for Android advanced UI pattern undo-bar, used in Gmail app, create by roman nurik

-UndoBar was modify from Roman(@romannurik)'s undobar concept (https://code.google.com/p/romannurik-code/), and backport it to Android 2.x and make it easier to use
+UndoBar was modified from Roman(@romannurik)'s undobar concept (https://code.google.com/p/romannurik-code/), and backport it to Android 2.x and make it easier to use

 ![UndoBar Sample](https://github.com/soarcn/UndoBar/blob/master/art/kitkat.png?raw=true)
 ![UndoBar Sample](https://github.com/soarcn/UndoBar/blob/master/art/redo.png?raw=true)